wisp-forest/affinity/src/main/resources/assets/affinity/lavender/entries/wispen_testament/aethum_probe.md

 Comparator{}, it appears, lets the resulting appliance {concept}compare and measure the Aethum of its surroundings{}.

-In particular, if the detected presence of the Aethum is {concept}stronger than the device's threshold{}, it will {concept}output a strong Redstone signal{}.
+In particular, if the detected presence of Aethum is {concept}stronger than the device's threshold{}, it will {concept}output a strong Redstone signal{}.

 ;;;;;